-Fraudsters stole more than £7m from holidaymakers in 2018, according to a new report from the Association of British Travel Agents (ABTA), the national cybercrime reporting centre, Action Fraud, and awareness organisation Get Safe Online.
-More than 5,000 people reported being scammed in the last year, with an average financial loss of £1,380 per person.
+Fraudsters stole more than £7m from holidaymakers in 2018, according to a new report from the Association of British Travel Agents (ABTA), the national cybercrime reporting center, Action Fraud, and awareness organization Gets Safe Online.
+More than 5,000 people reported being scammed last year, with an average financial loss of £1,380 per person.
 Figures are up from 2017, which saw 4,382 victims lose a total of £6.7m.

 Fake websites that look real

-According to Abta’s report,53% of online holiday scams reported related to the sale of airline tickets: for example, booking a flight on a fake site and receiving an imitation ticket, or paying for a ticket that never arrives.
+According to ABTA’s report,53% of online holiday scams reported related to the sale of airline tickets: for example, booking a flight on a fake site and receiving an imitation ticket or paying for a ticket that never arrives.
 The same type of scams can happen with accommodation and package deals, too.
-McAfee found that 27% of those surveyed did not check the authenticity of a website before booking, with 12% admitting they didn’t know how to check if a site is trusted.
+McAfee found that 27% of those surveyed did not check the website’s authenticity before booking, with 12% admitting they didn’t know how to check if a site is trusted.

-Before paying a deposit, travellers should check that the web address is legitimate.
+Before paying a deposit, travelers should check that the web address is legitimate.
 In particular, check the domain name (that’s anything before the .com or .co.uk; so, for example, make sure you’re on thomascook.com and not thomascookdiscountdeals.com) and the top-level domain TLD itself (because .net and .org are rarely used for online shopping sites).
-Also check for https:// (rather than http://), which should always appear on the payment page.
-Misspellings, additional words or characters, fuzzy or low-resolution pictures and logos are also indicators of a fraudulent website.
+Also, check for https:// (rather than HTTP://), which should always appear on the payment page.
+Misspellings, additional words or characters, fuzzy or low-resolution pictures, and logos are also indicators of a fraudulent website.

 Being directed away from trusted sites for payment